Full GEO Report for https://mphmetalrecycling.ca/

 Next step

-❌ No organization-level structured data present
+❌ No organization-type structured data found

 What we saw